asthapipania/Healthy.io/heal.io_website/public/mkdocs/docs/Technology stack.md

-RapiDoc is at the heart of our innovative healthcare platform.
-Built using modern web technologies such as HTML5, JavaScript, CSS3, and React, RapiDoc ensures a seamless and engaging experience for users accessing healthcare services and medical information.
+Health.io is at the heart of our innovative healthcare platform.
+Built using modern web technologies such as HTML5, JavaScript, CSS3, and React, Health.io ensures a seamless and engaging experience for users accessing healthcare services and medical information.

-With RapiDoc, users can conveniently book appointments with top-rated doctors, receive timely updates on emergency bed availability, access regular health updates and informative newsletters, and benefit from streamlined emergency services for prompt assistance when needed.
+With Health.io, users can conveniently book appointments with top-rated doctors, receive timely updates on emergency bed availability, access regular health updates and informative newsletters, and benefit from streamlined emergency services for prompt assistance when needed.

 ## **Tech Stack** <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/High%20Voltage.png" alt="High Voltage" width="30" height="30" />